5 June 2020

 St Margaret’s Church in Highland Road started its community cupboard about nine months ago, and it’s usually open every Thursday and Friday, alongside its community café and shop.
 People can donate food and supplies that can be handed out to others.

 Pioneer minister Fran Carabott said: “Last week was incredible, with dozens of people from our community donating food, toilet rolls and supplies, and people going out of their way to buy stuff for us.
 We had 25 people donate food and 15 needy people collecting it.
-We'll be open from 10am-11am, on Monday, Wednesday and Friday this week.”
-(March 23, 25 and 27)
+We'll be open from 10am-11am, every Monday, Wednesday and Friday during the lockdown."

 Stephen Morgan said: “St Margaret’s is a special place for my family, as it’s where my grandparents married.
 Today, it’s a special place to bring our community together to help Portsmouth families.”